Koreans consume dogs, so discussing Korean dog breeds might be a bit confusing.

 But in recent years, a change in mentality has occurred, with them being increasingly considered pets.

-And it’s very excellent as they have some of the intelligent and most enjoyable native races.
+And it’s excellent as they have some of the most intelligent and enjoyable native races.

 Below is the list of some popular Korean dog breeds;